When’s the Last Time You Updated Your Employee Exit Checklist?

 - Collecting feedback from employees to provide insight into the success of the company’s policies for employees

 - Safeguarding company’s assets: both physical assets as well as proprietary knowledge

-Okay, so what goes into a good employee exit checklist or termination checklist?
+Okay, so what goes into a good employee exit checklist?